For the whisky lover

 This chewing can easily be continued for ten seconds or more; the enzymes in the saliva are given the time to break open the whiskey to reveal more flavors than if you swallow the whiskey directly.
 Concentrate well on what you are tasting, relying on your own perception.
 Tropical fruit, red fruit, honey, floral and earthy notes.
 The spectrum of flavors in the world of whiskey is wider than with many other drinks.

-Have you enjoyed the whiskey, you can you can add some water with a pipette or a teaspoon.
-After the drink has been gently rolled for a short time, the entire procedure can be repeated.
-Often by adding a little water, the smell and taste of the whiskey is magnified in a spectacular way and sometimes even dramatically changed character.
-What once seemed closed suddenly seems to open like a flower.
+Once you have enjoyed a first few sips neat you may try adding a little water with perhaps a teaspoon.
+After you have gently rolled the mixture around in the glass for a short while, the entire procedure of smelling and tasting can be repeated.
+Now, often by adding only a little water, the smell and taste of the whisky can become magnified in a spectacular way and sometimes even dramatically changed character.
+What once seemed tightly closed suddenly seems to open like a flower revealing unsuspected aromas and flavors.

-Drinking a strong coffee and eating bitter chocolate can also enhance some whiskeys.
-Feel free to experiment with a date, dried fig, candied orange peel or dried meat or fish; some cheeses can often be combined well with whiskey.
+Drinking a cup of strong coffee and eating bitter chocolate beforehand can also enhance your whisky experience.
+Feel free to experiment with a date, dried fig, candied orange peel or dried meat or fish; some cheeses go very well with whisky.

 "Slainte Mhath"